I had a feeling, but I couldn’t articulate it.

 I believe we were created to desire this type of interaction.
 I believe it is in our DNA.
 I believe it is how we are wired.
 As humans, we have been doing this a long time.
 Our ancestors would track an animal all day, cook it, eat together and then sit around the campfire talking about the stories of the day; sharing all of the inside jokes of what happened while we were hunting.
 This phenomena of connectedness has been around a long time.

 One of the reasons that we lack fulfillment in our jobs is that we frequently don’t have collaborative creation.
 We look at the day as us against the world.
 We have a schedule of patients to care for and that is our challenge.
 We have unpredictable days and mountains of notes.
 We are with people but feel alone.

 Outside of our workday, we also need a project or a cause that we work on with others.
 This can take many forms.
 It doesn’t have to be work related but it does need to involve other people creating a meaningful output.
 There needs to be challenge and struggle but most importantly, there needs to be team.

 Fortunately I have a faculty team around me and a few other big projects with great people.
-I thought that in order to be happy in my job, I needed autonomy.
-I thought I needed flexibility.
+I thought that in order to be happy in my job, I only needed autonomy.
+I thought I only needed flexibility.
 I was wrong.
-I just needed collaborative creation.
+I also need collaborative creation.
 I really had no idea that it was a strong value for me.

 I know, you say “But you don’t understand Phil, I don’t have people around me like that.”
 My challenge to you is to create it.
 Sometimes these teams and projects happen serendipitously but frequently they are created.
 You have to go first.
 You have to step out numerous times and be rejected.
 But I promise you, it is worth it.